i-abdullahirshad/gamepadscheck/src/content/articles/bluetooth-audio-delay-controller.md

 This is the most effective change and often the easiest.

 - **Use a USB cable for the controller.** This removes it from the band completely, freeing airtime for audio.
 It also improves your input timing as a bonus
 - **Use the 2.4GHz dongle** if your controller came with one.
-A dongle is still wireless but uses a private protocol that behaves better alongside other traffic than Bluetooth does
+A dedicated receiver is still wireless but uses a private protocol that behaves much better alongside other traffic, which is a major factor in the [controller dongle vs Bluetooth latency](/controller-dongle-vs-bluetooth-latency/) debate.

 On a PS5, check Settings, then Accessories, then Controllers, then Communication Method, and set it to USB Cable.
 Some controllers keep the Bluetooth radio active even while plugged in, so this setting matters.